xKiraiChan/emmvrc_detector/readme.md

 This project works by sending a request to the emmVRC servers.
 Based on the status code we can determine if the user has a password (pin) set.

-The username field seems to be ignored except for when it is empty, and I haven't figured out what "loginKey" is used for.
+The username field seems to be ignored except for when it is empty, and "loginKey" is effectively ignored due to this being a single sign on attempt.

 # Crates used